TwicPics/components/documentation/vue3.md

 #### With TwicImg and TwicVideo

-This is particularly useful when creating a "hero" banner.
-You can specify the height of your image while respecting its natural aspect ratio and optimizing your _Cumulative Layout Shift_ (CLS) metric.
+It is particularly useful when creating a "hero" banner.
+You can specify the height of your image while respecting its natural aspect ratio, and optimizing your _Cumulative Layout Shift_ (CLS) metric.

 When using `ratio="none"`, you are responsible for properly sizing the component.